Dundee Museum of Transport: Maryfield Tram Depot proposals

 From inception, the original Trustees intended to acquire the Maryfield tram depot as the museum’s eventual home.
 With the aid of a grant from Dundee City Council’s Common Good fund, the Maryfield site was purchased in 2015.

 At the Maryfield Tram Depot, the external ground and café will be open to the local community without admission to the museum.
 The development of the Maryfield premises will become part of the regeneration phase of the local area.
 Plans were approved on 18 April 2023.

 The museum will also focus on sustainability and renewable energy.
 It is therefore planned that the new premises will have roof-mounted solar water heating panels to reduce energy demand, the museum is also planning for ground source heat pumps for the garden area.
 It will inform visitors about fossil-fuel-free transportation, which we have already started with, in The Future of Transport exhibition.
-There will also be a park and ride provided to other Dundee based visitor attractions to minimise the museums' carbon footprint.
+There will also be a park and ride provided to other Dundee based visitor attractions to minimise the museum’s carbon footprint.

 The current designs for the site were drawn up in 2019 and continued to be developed before being submitted to the council in 2024.

 The former depot, built in 1901, has been out of use since 2005 and was owned by Scottish Water prior to being acquired by the museum.